KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 ## Color source images

 If display type is considered to be HDR then color source images shall be converted to BT.2020 as needed.
+Exactly where this conversion takes place is up to implementations.

 ### Color conversion matrix